pgadmin-org/pgadmin4/docs/en_US/container_deployment.rst

 Specify an output file in which to store the Gunicorn access logs, instead of sending them to stdout.

+**GUNICORN_LIMIT_REQUEST_LINE**

+*Default: 8190*

+Set the maximum size of HTTP request line in bytes.
+By default the pgAdmin container uses the maximum limited size offered by Gunicorn as some requests can be quite large.
+In exceptional cases this value can be set to 0 (zero) to specify "unlimited", however this poses a potential denial of service hazard.

 **GUNICORN_THREADS**

 *Default: 25*